Mounika-Routhu/Technical-stuff/Interview questions/JS theory.md

 | **BigInt**             | Arbitrary large integers | `12345678901234567890n`      | `"bigint"`      |

 2. Non-Primitive Types/reference values (Objects) - to store complex data
-   1. Stored by reference (variable holds a pointer to the data)
+   1. Stored by reference (variable holds a pointer to the data) in Heap memory, referece is stored in stack
    2. Mutable: properties and contents can be changed
       ```JS
       let arr = [1, 2, 3];